 What if I forget to pick up my share?

-We always pack up a few extra shares and put them in the walk-in cooler.
+We always pack up a few extra shares and put them in the reach-in cooler.

-To get to the walk-in cooler, enter the washhouse where we pick-up our shares and walk straight back to the double green doors.
-Go through the doors into the walk-in cooler and you will see paper bags with shares in them.
+To get to the reach-in cooler, walk to the back of the outside pick-up area.
+The reach-in cooler is on the left against the wall.
+You will see paper bags with shares in them.
 PLEASE only take a share marked EXTRA; the other shares with names on them are for people who have submitted a Share Hold Request.

 The extra shares are available on a first come, first served basis.
 We apologize if there are not any available when you get to the farm.